KvXbyte/trace_output-portfolio-/tactic_map[mitre-attack]/README.md

-# 🎯 tactic_map[mitre-attack]
+🎯 **tactic_map[mitre-attack]**

-MITRE ATT&CK mapping exercises, adversary emulation research, and threat modeling.

-Bridging theory and practice to build resilient defense strategies.
+Notes, references, and studies on the MITRE ATT&CK framework.

+Mapping the adversary — tactic by tactic.

+## Subfolders

+- `tactics`: Notes on individual tactics and techniques.
+- `analysis`: Observations and findings on threat actor patterns.
+- `resources`: Cheat sheets, quick references, and external links.